A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Numerical Studies

 \item 2dFDR: The 2dFDR procedure proposed in \citet{yi20212dfdr}, which is based on linear models with the measurement of the omics feature as the outcome and the covariate of interest and confounders as the predictors.

-\item MF-2dFDR-MS: The proposed MF-2dFDR procedure with $T_j^C$ and $T_j^M$ being the t-statistics for testing $\boldsymbol{\alpha}_j=0$ under the full model and reduced model as described in Section \ref{sec:m-b}.
+\item MS-2dFDR+: The proposed 2dFDR+ procedure with $T_j^C$ and $T_j^M$ being the t-statistics for testing $\boldsymbol{\alpha}_j=0$ under the full model and reduced model as described in Section \ref{sec:m-b}.

-\item MF-2dFDR-RV: The proposed MF-2dFDR procedure with $T^C_j=\widehat{\text{cRV}}(\X,Y_j|\Z)$ and $T^M_j=\widehat{\text{RV}}(\X,Y_j)$ which denote the sample estimates of the conditional and the unconditional RV coefficients respectively.
+\item RV-2dFDR+: The proposed 2dFDR+ procedure with $T^C_j=\widehat{\text{cRV}}(\X,Y_j|\Z)$ and $T^M_j=\widehat{\text{RV}}(\X,Y_j)$ which denote the sample estimates of the conditional and the unconditional RV coefficients respectively.
 As before, to account for the potential non-linearity in the underlying relationship between $\X$ and $\Z$ (and similarly, $\Y$ and $\Z$), the residuals obtained from a cubic spline regression of $\X$ on $\Z$ (and similarly, $\Y$ on $\Z$) have been used in the calculation of the conditional RV coefficient.